 Recovery in global growth will largely be a function of how countries contain the pandemic and bounce back from its negative impact.
 Access to medical interventions, effectiveness of monetary policy support, exposure to cross-country business are important to drive the recovery.
-With the world's largest vaccination drive currently underway in India, there is hope that the pandemic will stay in control and there would be no lockdowns to affect output and income.

-FY 2023 is likely to be a better year with several economic indicators such as power demand, rail freight, e-way bills, GST collection, steel consumption, among others trending positively and could lead economic recovery.
+FY 2024 is likely to be a better year with several economic indicators such as power demand, rail freight, e-way bills, GST collection, steel consumption, among others trending positively and could lead economic recovery.
 Favorable Government policies to support the Indian manufacturing industry and the emphasis on spending for building infrastructure for roads and mass rail transportation, vehicle scrappage policy and forecasts of a normal monsoon which will aid rural income are all expected to aid demand for new vehicles.
 Continuous innovations and new launches, by way of hybrid fuel efficient vehicles will further propel demand and allow the industry time to adjust their production facilities to meet the new requirements for the introduction of Electric vehicles, which are expected to constitute a reasonable proportion of vehicle production between 2025 and 2030.